xt67/Dashly-1.0/README.md

 ---

-**DataViz Analytics** - Transform your data into actionable insights on the go! 📊✨
+**Dashly** - Transform your data into actionable insights on the go! 📊✨